 Every request made against a secured resource in the Blob, File, Queue, or Table service must be authorized.
 Authorization ensures that resources in your storage account are accessible only when you want them to be, and only to those users or applications to whom you grant access.

-- Azure Active Directory (Azure AD): Azure AD is Microsoft's cloud-based identity and access management service.
-Azure AD integration is available for the Blob and Queue services.
+Azure Active Directory (Azure AD): Azure AD is Microsoft's cloud-based identity and access management service.
+Azure AD integration is available for the Blob, Queue and Table services.
 With Azure AD, you can assign fine-grained access to users, groups, or applications via role-based access control (RBAC).
-For information about Azure AD integration with Azure Storage, see Authenticate with Azure Active Directory.
+For information about Azure AD integration with Azure Storage, see Authorize with Azure Active Directory.

-- Shared Key: Shared Key authorization relies on your account access keys and other parameters to produce an encrypted signature string that is passed on the request in the Authorization header.
-For more information about Shared Key authentication, see Authorize with Shared Key.
+Shared Key: Shared Key authorization relies on your account access keys and other parameters to produce an encrypted signature string that is passed on the request in the Authorization header.
+For more information about Shared Key authorization, see Authorize with Shared Key.

-Authenticating and authorizing access to blob and queue data with Azure AD provides superior security and ease of use over other authorization options.
+Authenticating and authorizing access to blob, queue and table data with Azure AD provides superior security and ease of use over other authorization options.
 For example, by using Azure AD, you avoid having to store your account access key with your code, as you do with Shared Key authorization.
 While you can continue to use Shared Key authorization with your blob and queue applications, Microsoft recommends moving to Azure AD where possible.

 Similarly, you can continue to use shared access signatures (SAS) to grant fine-grained access to resources in your storage account, but Azure AD offers similar capabilities without the need to manage SAS tokens or worry about revoking a compromised SAS.